Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

 **Queues**

-   The :class:`~multiprocessing.Queue` class is a near clone of :class:`Queue.Queue`.
+   The :class:`Queue` class is a near clone of :class:`queue.Queue`.
 For example::

       from multiprocessing import Process, Queue